Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Experiments

 \subsection{Main Results}

-As shown in Table \ref{tab:performance}, our model achieves state-of-the-art (SOTA) results on math-related benchmarks among open-source reasoning multimodal models and even beats some commercial large MLLM.
-These results prove the effectiveness of our method beneficial to the open-source community.
+As shown in Table \ref{tab:performance}, our model demonstrates superior performance on math-related benchmarks compared to other open-source reasoning models and even outperforms some commercial MLLMs.

-Specifically, ReVisual-R1 achieves an impressive average score of 53.1\%, a significant improvement of +16.8 percentage points over the previous open-source SOTA average.
-Specifically, ReVisual-R1 secures the top position among open-source contenders in nine out of ten individual benchmarks: MathVerse (+5.4\% $\Delta$), MathVision (+13.9\% $\Delta$), DynaMath (+9.8\% $\Delta$), WeMath (+0.2\% $\Delta$), LogicVista (+9.6\% $\Delta$), AIME24 (+44.6\% $\Delta$), AIME25 (+15.4\% $\Delta$), GPQA (+10.1\% $\Delta$), and MATH500 (+23.4\% $\Delta$).
-The most substantial gains are observed in the challenging AIME24, MATH500, and AIME25 benchmarks, underscoring ReVisual-R1's advanced mathematical and inferential reasoning prowess.
-On MathVista, ReVisual-R1 achieves the second-best open-source score, narrowly trailing the leading open-source model by only -0.6\%.
+Specifically, on the 7B model scale, ReVisual-R1-7B achieves an impressive average score of 53.1\%, a significant improvement of +16.8 percentage points over the baselines in Tabel \ref{tab:performance} on textual and multimodal benchmarks.
+Notably, ReVisual-R1 secures the top position among open-source contenders in nine out of ten individual benchmarks: MathVerse (+5.4\% $\Delta$), MathVision (+18.6\% $\Delta$), DynaMath (+4.5\% $\Delta$), WeMath (+0.2\% $\Delta$), LogicVista (+1.5\% $\Delta$), AIME24 (+43.3\% $\Delta$), AIME25 (+15.4\% $\Delta$), GPQA (+10.1\% $\Delta$), and MATH500 (+22.0\% $\Delta$).
+All these results present the superior performance of our Revisual-R1 on both multimodal benchmarks as well as textual benchmarks.

 When compared to closed-source commercial models, ReVisual-R1 also exhibits highly competitive performance.
 For instance, its average score (53.1\%) surpasses that of OpenAI-GPT-4o (41.6\%).
 On specific demanding benchmarks such as MATH500, ReVisual-R1 (89.2\%) outperforms both doubao-1.5-vision-pro-32k (85.2\%) and OpenAI-GPT-4o (74.6\%).
 Similarly, on AIME24 and AIME25, ReVisual-R1 demonstrates substantial leads over these commercial offerings.
 While some closed-source models like doubao-1.5-vision-pro-32k show a higher overall average (55.8\%), ReVisual-R1's ability to outperform them on several key reasoning tasks highlights its specialized strengths.